 * USE HAND SANITIZER WHEN YOU ENTER BEFORE SITTING DOWN

 *CHECK-IN WITH FRONT DESK-

 *GIVE NAME TO THE FRONT DESK (may write on sheet of paper to minimize conversation and keep glass window closed when possible) —-YOU MUST HAVE AN APPOINTMENT—-**NO WALK-INS**

 *HAVE TEMPERATURE CHECKED-BOTH PATIENT AND CAREGIVER IF ONE IS PRESENT (<99F)

-*YOU WILL BE CALLED BACK TO THE LAB TO RECEIVE YOUR ALLERGY SHOT, WE HAVE TAKEN DOWN THE PLASTIC BARRIER-DO NOT OUSH AGAINST THE PLASTIC BARRIER.
-AFTER YOUR INJECTIONS PLEASE HAVE A SEAT BACK AT YOUR ASSIGNED NUMBER.wHEN YOU HAVE YOUR ARMS CHECKED, LET THE FRONT DESK KNOW IF YOU NEED AN APPOINTMENT FOR THE FOLLOWING WEEK.
+*YOU WILL BE CALLED BACK TO THE LAB TO RECEIVE YOUR ALLERGY SHOT, WE HAVE TAKEN DOWN THE PLASTIC BARRIER-DO NOT PUSH AGAINST THE PLASTIC BARRIER.
+AFTER YOUR INJECTIONS PLEASE HAVE A SEAT BACK AT YOUR SEAT.
+WHEN YOU HAVE YOUR ARMS CHECKED, LET THE FRONT DESK KNOW IF YOU NEED AN APPOINTMENT FOR THE FOLLOWING WEEK or MONTH.

 DO NOT CROWD THE CHECK-IN AREA: KEEP 6 FEET APART